• Skip to primary navigation

 • ¼ teaspoon turmeric powder

-• 1 tbsp mustard oil/ any other cooking oil of your choice
+• 1 tablespoon mustard oil or any other cooking oil of your choice

 • ½ cup water